bettergov/workspace-dailygraphics-next/README.md

 # workspace-dailygraphics-next

-Packing all of [nprapps/dailygraphics-next](https://github.com/nprapps/dailygraphics-next) into a single package.
+Packing all of the setup for [nprapps/dailygraphics-next](https://github.com/nprapps/dailygraphics-next) into a single repo.

 ## Dependencies